Ireland in the Eurovision Song Contest 2013

-Ireland participated in the Eurovision Song Contest 2013 with the song "Only Love Survives" written by Wez Devine and Ryan Dolan.
+Ireland was represented at the Eurovision Song Contest 2013 with the song "Only Love Survives" written by Wez Devine and Ryan Dolan.
 The song was performed by Ryan Dolan.
 The Irish broadcaster Raidió Teilifís Éireann (RTÉ) organised the national final Eurosong 2013 in order to select the Irish entry for the 2013 contest in Malmö, Sweden.
 Five songs faced the votes of five regional juries and a public televote, ultimately resulting in the selection of "Only Love Survives" performed by Ryan Dolan as the Irish Eurovision entry.

 Ireland was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 14 May 2013.
 Performing during the show in position 13, "Only Love Survives" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 18 May.
 It was later revealed that Ireland placed eighth out of the 16 participating countries in the semi-final with 54 points.
 In the final, Ireland performed as the closing entry during the show in position 26 and placed twenty-sixth (last) out of the 26 participating countries, scoring 5 points.

 Background

 Prior to the 2013 contest, Ireland had participated in the Eurovision Song Contest forty-six times since its first entry in 1965.
 Ireland has won the contest a record seven times in total.
 The country's first win came in 1970, with then-18-year-old Dana winning with "All Kinds of Everything".
 Ireland holds the record for being the only country to win the contest three times in a row (in 1992, 1993 and 1994), as well as having the only three-time winner (Johnny Logan, who won in 1980 as a singer, 1987 as a singer-songwriter, and again in 1992 as a songwriter).
 In 2011 and 2012, Jedward represented the nation for two consecutive years, managing to qualify to the final both times and achieve Ireland's highest position in the contest since 2000, placing eighth in 2011 with the song "Lipstick".
 They placed nineteenth in 2012 with the song "Waterline".

 The Irish national broadcaster, Raidió Teilifís Éireann (RTÉ), broadcasts the event within Ireland and organises the selection process for the nation's entry.
 RTÉ confirmed their intentions to participate at the 2013 Eurovision Song Contest on 29 May 2012.
 From 2008 to 2012, RTÉ had set up the national final Eurosong to choose both the song and performer to compete at Eurovision for Ireland, with both the public and regional jury groups involved in the selection.
-For the 2013 Eurovision Song Contest, RTÉ announced on 22 October 2012 the organisation of Eurosong 2013 to choose the artist and song to represent Ireland at the contest with the continuation of the mentor system that involved five music professionals each selecting one entry for the competition.
+For the 2013 Eurovision Song Contest, RTÉ announced on 22 October 2012 the organisation of Eurosong 2013 to choose the artist and song to represent Ireland at the contest.